Hero Image

 Also, an invaluable resource is the Calscape Garden Planner.
 With 4 simple questions about where you live, the type and goals of the garden you desire, and how much sun your yard gets, Calscapes garden planner will identify trees, shrubs, herbs, and flowers that meet your requirements and will perform well in your particular area.

 Lastly, wherever you live in Alameda County, you are not too far away from one of the Master Gardener Demonstration gardens found in Albany, Hayward, Oakland (Lake Merritt), Livermore, and Fremont (Quarry Lakes).
 You will find many examples of plants that grow well in the Bay Area climate and can provide more color and beneficial insects to your garden.
-Here is a link to where you can find the locations and more information about these demonstration gardens:

 Seed Starting